-2.1 Python 2.7+ Installation
+2.1 Installation

-There are several ways to install picraft under Python 2.7 (or above), each with their own advantages and disadvantages.
+There are several ways to install picraft under Python, each with their own advantages and disadvantages.
 Have a read of the sections below and select an installation method which conforms to your needs.

 2.1.1 Raspbian installation